Testing for the coronavirus and communicating the results

 Do you have questions or complaints about the use of your personal data?

 Do you have questions or complaints about the use of your personal data?
 Please contact the Data Protection Officer at the GGD that performed your test.
-Every GGD has a Privacy Statement.
+Or the organisation that tested you.
+Every GGD and other organisation for coronavirus testing has a Privacy Statement.
 This tells you who the Officer is.

 Appendix 1 lists the website addresses for all GGDs.